KubicRoots27/Horizon--soen341project2023/README.md

 - CSS or Tailwind

 ## User stories
-1. As a student, I want to be able to create an account and log in to the platform so that I can access job postings and create my own profile.
+1. As a student, I want to be able to create an account and log in to the platform so that I can access job postings and create my own profile. <br />
 Risks:
 Insecure account creation and login process
 Privacy concerns with profile data